hvac-io/hvac-io.github.io/_posts/2014-09-04-bringing-the-internet-to-a-separate-controls-network.md

 # Bringing the Internet

-Okay, so let's first check how you would usually connect a computer (or a mini computer) to your controls network when it has Internet:
+Okay, so let's first check how you would usually connect a computer (or a mini computer) to your controls network when it has an Internet
+access:

 ![Vigilia wiring combined network](/images/network-combined.png "Combined networks")